zodman/test-grammarly/README.md

 When the plugin is loaded there are some `data-` properties  attached to the `<body>` tag.

-PUM!
-Grammarly detected ...
+*PUM!
+Grammarly detected ...*

 ### Problems founded

 * When you run on docker-selenium webdriver=remote, the application upload the file crx, then selenium cann't handle it and raise a java heap memory exception..
-I don't fix it because are out scope of project.
+I don't fix it because are out scope of the project.